cornell-dti/web-dev-class-sp19/README.md

 Fridays 5-6 PM in Rhodes 584

-Note that office hours will usually not be held during breaks!
+If none of thehse times work, feel free to make a private note on Piazza and we will gladly try to find a time to meet with you!
+Note that office hours will usually not be held during breaks.

 ## Is there a lecture schedule?
 Yes!